-Anxiety is a normal reaction to stress.
+Anxiety is a normal reaction to stress and uncertainty.
 It helps us to deal with tense situations, but when anxiety becomes an excessive, irrational dread of everyday situations, it can become a disabling disorder.

-Panic attacks are sudden surges of overwhelming fear that that comes without warning and without any obvious reason.
-It is far more intense than having anxiety or the feeling of being ‘stressed out’ that most people experience.
+Panic attacks are sudden surges of overwhelming fear that that come without warning and without any obvious reason.
+They are far more intense than the feeling of being “stressed out” that most people experience.

-Repetitive panic attacks can become very disabling, especially if the sufferer starts to avoid places or situations where panic attacks have occurred.
+Repetitive panic attacks can have a severe impact on quality of life, for instance if the sufferer starts to avoid places or situations where panic attacks have occurred.
 Panic attacks are not dangerous, but they can be terrifying, largely because of the feelings of being out of control.

 - Heart palpitations